Overcome Your Child’s Resistance

 Refusal

-Perhaps your child is refusing to go to school, paralyzed by a fear of COVID.
-Perhaps your kiddo is refusing to do math homework, because their frustration has reached the point of despair
+Perhaps your child is refusing to go to school, paralyzed by a fear of being teased by classmates.
+Maybe your kiddo is refusing to do math homework because their frustration with understanding the concepts has reached the point of despair.

 When refusal happens, acknowledge the emotion.
-Put the work aside, address their feelings, and create a safe space for your child to open up.
+Put the work aside, address their feelings, and create a safe space for your child to open up about how they feel and what is happening.

 And, go easy on yourself.
 You and your child are not alone with this emotional response.
-It is normal, and more common than you might think.
+It is normal, and it is more common than you might think.

-You may need the help of a therapist to address their underlying emotions and concerns.
+You may need the professional help of a therapist to address their underlying emotions and concerns.

-Congratulations on reading this article to understand the messages in your child’s resistance, and learn how you can work through it together.
+Congratulations on taking the first step by reading this article to understand the messages in your child’s resistance and learning how you can begin to work through it together.

 Linking Your Child to Academic Success and Self-Confidence.